1-2-3 of Buying Hardwoods

 Board footage--All lumber is sold by the board foot (bf) and

-inches.
-The formula to calculate board foot is LENGTH X
+The formula to calculate board foot is LENGTH X WIDTH X HEIGHT

 Moisture Content--You have probably read articles that say you should check the moisture content before you buy your lumber.
-If it is not 7% like it should be don't buy it.
-Kiln dried lumber is dried to a moisture content of 6-7% and then a shot of steam is injected into the kiln to slightly raise the moisture content and stress relieve the lumber.
+If it is not 7%, don't buy it.
+Kiln dried lumber is dried to a moisture content of 6-7% and then a shot of steam is injected into the kiln to slightly raise the moisture content and stress-relieve the lumber.
 This does help to relieve the majority of the stress.
 When the lumber leaves the mill and ships to Phoenix, Arizona, it will probably be at 7% MC.
-When it goes to Florida it will rise to 8.5-9.5% MC.
+When it comes to Florida it will rise to 8.5-9.5% MC.
 The MC in our lumber is typically 9% depending on the weather.
 The MC will change from your workshop into your a/c home pretty rapidly.
 It is not a real issue unless you are working with some air dried lumber that has not dried enough.

 2 Planning your project